Solar Hot Water for Your Home

 - Cost-effective.
 Solar water heaters are the most cost-effective way to generate hot water for your home year-round and can save you thousands of dollars over a 20-year period.

 - Return on investment.
 Installing solar in your home is one of the safest investments you can make.
 The system can pay for itself within 3 to 5 years.

 - 0% due upfront.
 Go solar now, with no money down.
 With our financing options, you won’t need to pay a single cent upfront.

 - Clean power.
 Traditional electric water heaters emit two tons of CO2 into the atmosphere on average.
 Solar water heaters use clean power and produce no greenhouse gas emissions.

 - Tax Credit.
 Solar water heaters qualify for a 30 percent Renewable Energy Federal Tax Credit from the government and rebates from many local utilities.

-Passive Systems - The passive solar hot water heating system does not use a pump.
+Passive Systems - A passive solar hot water heating system does not use a pump.
 Instead, it relies on convection to move water through the system.
 These systems can supply homes with up to 75% of their hot water use.
-They have the fastest payback of solar thermal systems, usually 3-5 years and are less expensive to install than active systems.
+They have the fastest payback of solar thermal systems (usually within 3-5 years) and are less expensive to install than active systems.
 While they are not usually as efficient as active systems, they can be more reliable and last longer.
-They will not reduce water heating costs as much as active systems, but they will reduce water heating by up to 75%.
-There are also two types of passive systems -- integral collector (storage passage) and thermosiphon.
+While they do not reduce water heating costs as much as active systems, they still reduce water heating costs by up to 75%.
+There are also two types of passive systems: integral collector (storage passage) and thermosiphon.

 Get a Free Analysis & Quote